Tree has built-in support for internal/external drag-and-drop.

 Related sample: The "order" Drag-and-Drop Mode

-When you have several trees on the page, you may want to set specific tree(s) as the source of drag-n-drop (to drag items from) and specific tree(s) as the target of drag-n-drop (to drag items to).
+When there are several trees on the page, you may want to set specific tree(s) as the source of drag-n-drop (to drag items from) and specific tree(s) as the target of drag-n-drop (to drag items to).

 Using the 'source-target' mode